 In this case you follow the normal application process.
 As you already have your qualifications, if we make an offer in January, it would not normally have academic conditions.

-If you will be away from home during your gap year, it will be important to be contactable, to make sure that you've understood what you will need to do when (read how to apply carefully), and to think about arrangements you may need to make with your former school for your UCAS reference, the practicalities for attending potential interviews in early December etc.
+If you will be away from home during your gap year, it will be important to be contactable, to make sure that you've understood what you will need to do when (read how to apply carefully), and to think about arrangements you may need to make with your former school for your UCAS reference, the practicalities for taking any pre-interview written assessment and attending potential interviews in early December etc.

 With the exception of applicants for Medicine, we do not mind which of the above options you take, and it will make no difference to your chances for making a successful application to King's.
 Applicants for Medicine who take a gap year are advised to apply after they have finished school as it is difficult for us to make deferred offers due to constraints in the number of offers we are allowed to make in Medicine.